laxuanlinh/awscertifieddev/monitoring.md

 ## CloudWatch Metrics
 - Provide metrics for all AWS services like CPU Utilization, Networking...
-- Metrics belong tot namespaces
+- Metrics belong to namespaces
 - Dimension is an attribute of a metric (instance id, environment ...)
 - Up to 10 dimensions per metric
 - Can create CloudWatch dashboard of metrics